aks-ch/Rogue-Console-Game/Readme.md

 There is no hardcore limit on the amount of enemies that can be defined.
 Each enemy declaration must be complete with the three fields as shown.
 The `Symbol` field may not include more than one character.
-You can declare negative numbers for `MaxHealth` and `Strength` though it can lead to unintended behavior.
+You can declare negative numbers for number inputs, though it can lead to unintended behavior.
+This is deliberate in order to allow freedom to play "crazy".

 The player stats can also be modified using `Data/Player.json`.
 However, there can only be one player so the declaration can only contain one object.